-Murph is just around the corner, just under 2 weeks away, and you’re terrified.
+Murph is just around the corner, just over 2 weeks away, and you’re terrified.
 Well, as the Chinese proverb says “the best time to plant a tree was 20 years ago, the second best time is now.”
 Let’s talk some tips to spend the next two weeks getting yourself as ready as you can.

 1 mile Run

 300 Air Squats